 Otherwise, `nice' runs the given Command with its scheduling

 If no option for MyADJUSTMENT is given, the priority of the command is incremented by 10.
 You must have appropriate privileges to specify a negative adjustment.

-Because most shells have a built-in command by the same name, using the unadorned command name in a script or interactively may get you different functionality than that described here.
+Because most shells have a built-in command by the same name, using the unadorned command name in a script or interactively can get you different functionality than that described here.

 Run an echo command with low priority: